puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 ---

 **IMPORTANT**: these procedures assume some degree of experience with Puppet Enterprise (PE).
-If you are new to PE, Puppet Labs strongly recommends you work through the [Quick Start Guide](./quick_start.html) and some of our other educational resources before attempting to implement non-root agent capability.
+If you are new to PE, we strongly recommend you work through the [Quick Start Guide](./quick_start.html) and some of our other educational resources before attempting to implement non-root agent capability.

 Summary
 ------